Police: 31 dead in church fair stampede in southern Nigeria | Law-Order

 - Nigeria

-A stampede Saturday at a church charity sale in southern Nigeria left 31 people dead, police said, a shocking development at an event that organisers said aimed to ''offer hope'' to the needy.
+A stampede Saturday at a church charity event in southern Nigeria left 31 people dead and seven injured, police said, a shocking development at a programme that organisers said aimed to ''offer hope'' to the needy.

-The stampede at the programme organised by the Kings Assembly pentecostal church in Rivers state involved many people who were seeking assistance, according to Grace Iringe-Koko, a police spokesperson in the state.
+The stampede at the program organised by the Kings Assembly pentecostal church in Rivers state involved many people who were seeking assistance, according to Grace Iringe-Koko, a police spokeswoman in the state.

 Saturday's charity programme was supposed to begin at 9 a.m. but dozens arrived as early as 5 a.m. to secure their place in line, Iringe-Koko told The Associated Press.
-Somehow they broke open the locked gate, she said, noting that in addition to the deaths, seven other people were injured but “responding to treatment.”
-Videos from the scene showed the clothing and shoes meant for the beneficiaries.
+Somehow they broke open the locked gate, she said, adding that the seven injured were “responding to treatment.”
+Videos from the scene showed the clothing,shoes and other items meant for the beneficiaries.
 Doctors and emergency workers treated some of the injured as they lay in the open field.

 The “Shop for Free” event was suspended while authorities investigated how the stampede occurred.